-When I remember my great-aunt, Fran, I remember going to her house when I was a little girl and not much else.
-The biggest thing I remember about her was that she never married and never had children.
-I remember family members talking about it and, I guess even then, I didn't find it "odd' at all.
+When I think about my great-aunt, Fran, I remember going to her house when I was a little girl and not much else.
+The biggest thing I remember about her was that she never married and never had children, and how everybody loved to mention it.
+I remember family members talking about it and, I guess even then, I didn't find it "odd" at all.
 In fact, I wanted to be like Aunt Fran, except I did want to get married.
-In fact, I've wanted to get married so badly, I've done it twice.
-I always knew there was a possibility that something would happen in my life or that I could change my mind as life went on.
+In fact, I've wanted to get married so badly, I've done it twice, but neither time left me wanting children.
+I always knew there was a possibility that something could happen in my life or that I could change my mind as life went on.
 Maybe when I graduated high school, fell in love, got married, bought a house, and achieved my dreams, then I would finally want children.
-But no, here I am at almost 35, and I want them less now than I ever have.
+But no, here I am at almost 35, on my second marriage (a happy one), and I want them less now than I ever have.

 Here are some things us decidedly "child-free" ladies want others to know.

 We don't hate kids.

 Most often, we really don’t hate kids, I promise.
 We may not want them for ourselves, but we are not by any means children-haters.
 I have had a few people in my life who just blurted out to someone, "Jessica hates kids!"
 Shocked and hurt, I had no idea where they would get such an idea simply because I don't want a family of my own.
 That is not to say everyone feels exactly the same about children, though; some people do dislike being around children, and, honestly, I feel that is okay, too!
 Some people enjoy being around them more than others.
 A lot of us just don’t have the desire to be a mother.
 I have also known people who have children of their own but don't enjoy being around other people's kids.
 We come in all forms.